NasrinRipa/nut-recognizer/docs/index.md

     max-width: 800px; /* Adjust the width of the container to your preference */
     padding: 20px;
     box-sizing: border-box;
+    text-align: left;
-    margin-top: 60px; /* Adjust this margin to give space for the content */ }
+    margin-top: 80px; /* Adjust this margin to give space for the content */ }

   /* Add any other custom CSS styles for your content here */